ory/ladon/README.md

 ## Limitations

-Matching regular expressions has a complexity of `O(n)` and databases such as MySQL or Postgres can not fully leverage indizes when parsing regular expressions.
+Matching regular expressions has a complexity of `O(n)` and databases such as MySQL or Postgres can not leverage indexes when parsing regular expressions.
 Thus, there is a considerable overhead when using regular expressions.

+We have implemented various strategies for improving regex lookup time:

+1. An LRU cache is used for caching frequently compiled regular expressions.
+This reduces cpu complexity significantly for memory manager implementations.
+2. The SQL schema was changed to 3NF.
+3. Policies, subjects and actions are stored uniquely, reducing look-up times.
+4. Only one query per look up is executed.
+5. If no regular expression is used, a simple equal match is done.

 This holds true especially for regular expressions in the subject field of a policy, as th